Chronic UTI in children

 According to Dr Deshpande, common symptoms indicating suspected chronic UTI in children include:

-Dr Deshpande has observed that children with chronic UTI have more than one of these symptoms.
+Dr Deshpande has observed that children with chronic UTI have more than one of these problems.

 What to do if you think your child has a chronic UTI?